christian-torrisi/christian-torrisi/README.md

 Hi!
-My name is Christian Torrisi and I am currently an Associuate Software Engineer working for Mantel Group under their brand DigIO.
+My name is Christian Torrisi and I am currently an Associate Software Engineer working for Mantel Group under the DigIO brand.